shahinvaseghi/invpro/docs/FEATURES.md

 - **Details page**: Click "Details" button to view complete transaction history for an item
   - Shows all receipts and issues from baseline date to selected date
   - Displays running balance calculation for each transaction
+  - **Source/Destination column**: Shows supplier name for receipts and department unit/work line name for issues
+  - **Clickable document codes**: All document codes are clickable links that navigate directly to the document edit/view page
   - Accessible via `/inventory/balance/details/<item_id>/<warehouse_id>/`
 - **JSON API endpoint**: `/inventory/api/balance/` for AJAX queries